Pedestrian Accident Attorney in Asheville, NC

 - Failure to follow traffic signs or signals

-- Failing to drive properly according to weather or traffic conditions
+- Failure to drive properly according to weather or traffic conditions

 - Driving under the influence of drugs or alcohol

-When a driver acts negligently and that negligence results in an accident that causes someone else to sustain injuries, injured pedestrians can file a personal injury lawsuit against the liable party.
+When a driver acts negligently and that negligence results in an accident that injures someone else, injured pedestrians can file a personal injury lawsuit against the liable party.

-At The Elmore and Smith Law Firm, PC, we are passionate about helping accident victims seek what they are owed.
+At The Elmore and Smith Law Firm, PC, we are passionate about helping accident victims seek what they’re owed.
 We know how serious the injuries are in a pedestrian accident, and we know how costly they are to treat.